anentropic/ocaml-spectrum/_notes/downsample-nearest-color-resume-plan.md

 ## Open questions to resolve early

-1. Should nearest-match target strict xterm palette behavior, or support arbitrary palettes as first-class?
+1. ~~Should nearest-match target strict xterm palette behavior, or support arbitrary palettes as first-class?~~ ✅ **RESOLVED** - Architecture supports arbitrary palettes via JSON sources
-2. Is perceptual LAB nearest the desired default, or should compatibility with Chalk be prioritized?
+2. ~~Is perceptual LAB nearest the desired default, or should compatibility with Chalk be prioritized?~~ ✅ **RESOLVED** - Perceptual LAB is now the sole converter
-3. Do you want to keep three converters (Chalk/Improved/Perceptual) publicly exposed, or keep one canonical and move others to internal/bench modules?
+3. ~~Do you want to keep three converters (Chalk/Improved/Perceptual) publicly exposed, or keep one canonical and move others to internal/bench modules?~~ ✅ **RESOLVED** - Removed Chalk/ImprovedChalk, kept only Perceptual
-4. What is acceptable performance target for RGB->palette mapping in hot paths?
+4. ~~What is acceptable performance target for RGB->palette mapping in hot paths?~~ **DEFERRED** - Can be addressed later with optional indexing (P4) if needed

 ---